smaemble/factcheckr/README.md

 ## Create a subject annotations for all subjects

- Use the `combineSubjects` function by passing a list of neatlyStart output using 03 of the lexicon `nrc`, `bing` or `loughran`.
-This function help analysis all 03 subjects at once so we can draw a contrast.
+ Use the `combineSubjects()` function by passing a list of neatlyStart() function output using 03 of the lexicon `nrc`, `bing` or `loughran`.
+This function combines all 03 subjects at once so we can draw a contrast.

 ```r
 nrcSubjects <- factcheckr::combineSubjects(list(nsComfortSuites, nsMotel6, nsGovernorHotel), lex="nrc")